pragya-sharma015/To-Do-List/README.md

 # To-Do-List
-It's an "To Do List" which helps to arrange user daily task .
+It's an "To Do List" which helps to arrange daily task .